Smealm/Cloud-saving/Flashpoint/README.md

 1. Open Ludusavi from your Ludusavi folder in your cloud saved location
 2. Click on 'Custom Games'
-3. Click 'Add Game' and name it 'Flashpoint'
+3. Click 'Add Game' and name it 'Flashpoint Archive'
 4. Create 22 paths
 5. Fill in each path with the following directories (one directory per path), make sure you replace the windows username with the windows username you are using.
 ```